luozhaoyu/luozhaoyu.github.io/_posts/2015-02-17-DB-topics-recovery.md

         * because even if the coordinator forget about this transaction, the default behavior is "commit"

 #### Join Algorithm
-* Descirbe symmetric hash join algorithm and why it is correct
 * GRACE hash join algorithm can be accomplished with one partitioning pass and one join pass if len(R) < M * M. Can Hybrid hash join?
 If not, how?
 * Compare block nested loops and hybrid hash, when block nestsed loops would be faster?
     * the key point of hybrid hash is to read all into buckets, but leave only 1 bucket to match at each time